chinedu0507/To-do-list-web-app/README.md

 ## Further Improvements

-Currently, the list items get deleted once the web page is refreshed.
-Additionally, the '*forgot password?*' feature is inactive.
+Currently, the '*forgot password?*' feature is inactive.
 I am working on activating this feature by using user authentication on the PHP framework, **Laravel**.
-Laravel will enable me to handle user details more securely.
+In addition, Laravel will enable me to handle user details more securely.

 ___
 ## Screen shots